chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 > **_Aside: Naming in Chisel_** Naming of user-defined variables has
 > evolved significantly in Chisel over each major version and has
-> recently stabilized, with now multiple naming schemes avaiable based
+> recently stabilized, with now multiple naming schemes available based
 > on user requirements -- from simple name "suggestions" to the
 > compiler to more complex custom name overrides.
 See ["Chisel
 > Explanations -